The Kubernetes platform.

 Now that Helm is installed and the repository has been added, install Workflow with a native ingress by running:

-$ helm install drycc/workflow --namespace drycc \ --set global.ingress_class=nginx \ --set controller.platform_domain=drycc.cc \ --set builder.service.type=LoadBalancer
+$ helm install drycc/workflow --namespace drycc \ --set global.ingress_class=nginx \ --set global.platform_domain=drycc.cc \ --set builder.service.type=LoadBalancer

-Of course, if you deploy it on a bare machine, you probably don't have Load Balancer.
+Of course, if you deploy it on a bare machine, you probably do not have Load Balancer.
 You need to use NodePort:

 If you want to use Load Balancer on a bare machine, you can look at metallb

 global.platform_domain is a required parameter that is traditionally not required for Workflow that is explained in the next section.
 In this example we are using

 Helm will install a variety of Kubernetes resources in the

 Wait for the pods that Helm launched to be ready.
 Monitor their status by running:

 You should also notice that several Kubernetes ingresses has been installed on your cluster.
 You can view it by running: